SystemsApproach/private5g/cloud.rst

    Overview of the CI/CD pipeline.

-The Config Repo also contains declarative specifications of the infrastructure artifacts produced by Resource Provisioning, specifically, the Terraform templates.
+The Config Repo also contains declarative specifications of the infrastructure artifacts, specifically, the Terraform templates.
 These files are input to Lifecycle Management, which implies that Terraform gets invoked as part of CI/CD whenever these files change.
 In other words, CI/CD keeps both the software-related components in the underlying cloud platform and the microservice workloads that run on top of that platform up to date.

 .. sidebar:: Continuous Delivery vs Deployment